Role

 +13% in weekly engagement

-Weekly active users among new users increased by 13%, showing stronger early retention and regular play.
+Weekly active users increased by 13%, showing stronger early retention and engagement.